 475 Patricia Avenue

-This building changed ownership in the past year and underwent an extreme makeover.
-The roof was leaking in multiple locations and this meant that the 30,000 square foot roof needed an upgrade.
+This Toronto private school building changed ownership in the past year and underwent an extreme makeover.
+The roof was leaking in multiple locations and this meant that the 30,000 square foot roof needed a roofing membrane upgrade.
 By leaving in place existing dry materials along with upgraded insulation and an upgraded roofing membrane, we successfully repaired this roof on time, and under budget.

 The client in question (a Toronto area private school) was looking for a 20 year workmanship warranty, and required a roofing membrane upgrade in order to qualify for said requirements.
 The replacement would have to be done while classes were in session.
 Safety was imperative during this project, as the primary school children had recess close to our working area at the footprint of the building.

 Our team worked closely with the engineer of record (Pretium Engineering) on this project.
 The damaged insulation was replaced and a new layer of 2.0″ ISO coated glass facer + 0.5″ Perlite was installed over the existing insulation/gypsum board assembly at the recovery area.
 The balance of the roof, over the concrete substrate areas, was replaced in the usual manner with a new vapour barrier, 2 layers of 2.0″ ISO coated glass facer + 0.5″ Perlite coverboard.
 The membrane was the same on all roof areas.
 We were also able to save some of the dry insulation and re-use it on two of the roof areas, eliminating waste and offering our client some savings.
 There was also less debris to remove that might have resulted in dust getting inside the premises.

 Because of the proximity to children, our team requested that protective hoarding be installed around the footprint of the building to provide a safety barrier.
 A hybrid membrane was used in order to reduce the amount of asphalt bitumen used, which in turn reduced any concern for odour or fumes during school hours.